Eczbek/xieite/docs/namespaces/macros/consume.md

 &nbsp;

 ## Description
-Consumes expressions and returns nothing.
+Consumes expressions and expands to nothing.

 &nbsp;